charlesbrandt/public/code/javascript/nuxt.md

 https://nuxtjs.org/blog/understanding-how-fetch-works-in-nuxt-2-12

-Fetch seems like an improved method for retrieving data.
+Fetch is an improved method for retrieving data.

 The component context is available.
-Assignments to the data can be made directly with this.[local data variable name]
+Assignments to data in the local context can be made directly with this approach (via `this`).

 ### asyncData